Allen-Synthesis/EuroPi/hardware/build_guide.md

 #### Check that there is no continuity between +12V and -12V, between +12V and Ground, and between -12V and Ground

 If there is continuity on any checks where there shouldn't be, or there isn't on checks where there should, then make sure your solder joints are good and that there is no dirt or stray solder bridging any connections.
+Also make sure that your diodes and power cable are all the correct orientation.

 ### Smoke Test